-This textbook is exclusively endorsed by the Edexcel examination board and Pearson to teach their A-level specification, and you will find that it supplements the reading, speaking and writing exercises in this course.
+You will need to acquire this textbook to support your studies.
+The textbook is exclusively endorsed by the Edexcel Pearson examination board to teach their A-level specification, and you will find that it supplements the reading, speaking and writing exercises in this course.

-While the OOL course provides extensive coverage of all aspects of the specification, it is important to back this up by working through this textbook as well.
-As you work through the lessons, you should extend your reading, listening, speaking and writing by looking up the references to the textbook in the course.
+While the course provides extensive coverage of all aspects of the specification, it is important to back this up by working through the textbook as well.
+As you work through the lessons you should extend your reading, listening, speaking and writing by looking up the references to the textbook in the course.
 These are given at the beginning of each lesson, and include the following symbol:

 The written exercises in the textbook are for self-assessment and should not be sent to your tutor.
-The textbook also links to listening and other resources online at the Dynamic website.